 “All people are like grass, and all their glory is like the flowers of the field; the grass withers and the flowers fall, but the word of the Lord endures forever.”
 1 Peter 1:24-25 NIV

 The only thing that truly lasts is the Kingdom of God.
-The only things that will be remembered forever are those done with eternity in mind.
+People will remember things done with eternity in mind.
 Here is a tough question to ask yourself: What are you doing that will endure a 100 years after you are gone?
 Will anyone past your grandchildren even remember your name?